 The Wedge Newport Beach is a hot spot for powerful and awesome surf.
 An area known for its shore-breaking waves, the Wedge is more a place to admire than to engage.
 Either way, this spot with the biggest swell in Southern California is a must see when you visit Newport Beach.

-Because of the potential for 30-feet waves, you may find yourself seeing more bodyboarders or bodysurfers in action here than surfers.
-In fact, you may find some of the most skilled bodysurfers in all of Newport Beach at the Wedge.
+Because of the potential for 30-feet waves, you may see more bodyboarding or bodysurfing in action here than surfing.
+In fact, because The Wedge surfing has the potential for such large waves, you may find some of the most skilled bodysurfers in all of Newport Beach at the Wedge.
 But you have more than the rolling sets to worry about if you get into the water.
 The backwash is often so strong that it creates new waves that can crash into oncoming boarders and bodysurfers.

-Make sure you bring your camera to this hot spot to catch video of the impressive sets.
+Make sure you bring your camera to this hot spot to catch a video of the impressive sets.
 If you want to see how the surf is before heading down to the end of the peninsula, check the Wedge cam to see if the big waves are rolling in.
-The best months to catch higher surf are during the summer and the fall seasons.
+The best times of year to catch higher surf at The Wedge Newport Beach are during the summer and the fall seasons.

 If you come between May 1 and Oct.
-31, you will notice that the raised black ball flag, outlawing the use of any type of board at the Wedge between the hours of 10 a.m. and 5 p.m.
-(Body surfing only, no body boards, surfboards, or skimboards).
+31, you will notice the raised Blackball flag, outlawing the use of any type of board at the Wedge between the hours of 10 a.m. and 5 p.m.
+(Body surfing only, no bodyboards, surfboards, or skimboards).

 The Wedge Newport Beach is also a hot spot for locals to catch the sunset and watch that beautiful orange orb melt into the Pacific Ocean.

 1916: Army Corps of Engineers starts to build a west jetty to protect Newport Harbor from storms and make the harbor entrance safer.